 Beginning birders may wonder how to get started with this hugely popular, worldwide pastime.
 Winter’s bare trees actually make it a great time to begin, when skulking birds are easier to locate and observe.
 Some of the best opportunities are the many Audubon Bird Surveys done on a monthly basis throughout this region.
 Right here at home is the Baytown Nature Center (BNC) Bird Survey, held the third Thursday of each month, September-May.
 Birders meet at the Visitor Center parking lot at 8 am to begin a walk throughout the nature center searching for and counting bird species.
 All experience levels are welcome.
 BNC is an official site on the Great Texas Coastal Birding Trail and is part of the Houston Christmas Bird Count.

 Christmas Bird Counts (CBC) are an excellent way to get started birding with experienced birders in the group always willing and eager to help fledgling birders.
 Those wishing to participate should contact David Sarkozi at firstname.lastname@example.org.
+The Baytown Christmas Bird Count will be on December 16.
 Check with the Houston Audubon website for other CBC locations, which occur between December 14, 2020 and January 5, 2021 including the CBC in Baytown.

 For those searching for a more structured introduction to birding, there are many birding classes offered in the area.
 One of the best sources for that information is the Houston Audubon website.
 Check out the opportunities for birding classes/field trips and you’re ready to soar.